City-of-Helsinki/analytics-template/README.md

 ## Dependencies

-Add library dependencies to requirements.in and use update_requirements.sh or pip-compile to construct requirement.txt.
+Add library dependencies to requirements.in and use update_requirements.sh to construct requirement.txt.
 File dev-requirements.in is intended for project development environment requirements.

+### Notes to codespaces users

+Note that pip-compile in update_requirements.sh can fail due low memory.
+Then add requirement to requirements.in and install library manually: `pip install <library>`.

+When editing requirements files, make sure you enter empty line to end of the document to ensure your change will be saved to filesystem.